oliv-angelus/METAGENOMIC/README.md

 ## 📖 About This Project

-This project provides a suite of scripts designed to handle various stages of a metagenomic analysis pipeline, from initial quality control of raw sequencing reads to the annotation and classification of Metagenome-Assembled Genomes (MAGs).
+This project provides a suite of scripts designed to handle various stages of a metagenomic analysis pipeline, with tailored workflows for both Illumina (short-read) and Oxford Nanopore (long-read) sequencing data.
+The tools are built to manage the unique characteristics of each data type and can be adapted for hybrid assembly approaches.
+The pipeline covers all critical steps, from the initial quality control of raw reads to the final annotation and classification of high-quality Metagenome-Assembled Genomes (MAGs).
 The goal is to create a modular, reproducible, and easy-to-use toolkit for researchers.

 ## 🛠️ Core Technologies